China–Pakistan relations: History

+Historical relations

 Buddhist monks from the area of what is now Khyber Pakhtunkhwa region of Pakistan were involved in the Silk Road transmission of Buddhism to Han dynasty China.
 The Han dynasty's Protectorate of the Western Regions bordered the Kushan Empire.
 Faxian travelled in what is now modern-day Pakistan.

-During World War II, the Hui Muslim imam Da Pusheng (达浦生) toured the Middle East and South Asia to confront Japanese propagandists in Muslim countries and denounce their invasion to the Islamic world.
+During World War II, the Hui Muslim imam Da Pusheng (达浦生) toured the Middle East and South Asia to confront Japanese propagandists in Muslim countries and denounce their "invasion" to the Islamic world.
 Misinformation on the war was spread in the Islamic Middle Eastern nations by Japanese agents.
 In response, at the World Islamic Congress in Hejaz, Imam Du openly confronted fake Muslim Japanese agents and exposed them as non-Muslims.
 Japan's history of imperialism was explained by Du to his fellow Muslims.
 Muhammad Ali Jinnah, the future founder of Pakistan, met with Imam Du.
-The Chinese Muslim's anti-Japanese war effort received a pledge of support from Jinnah.
+The Chinese Muslims in the Second Sino-Japanese War received a pledge of support from Jinnah.
 The Hindu leaders Tagore and Gandhi and Muslim Jinnah both discussed the war with the Chinese Muslim delegation under Ma Fuliang while in Turkey President İsmet İnönü also met the delegation.
 Gandhi and Jinnah met with the Hui Ma Fuliang and his delegation as they denounced Japan.

 1947–1961: Relations between China and the newly independent state

 The Chinese communists defeated the Nationalists in the Chinese Civil War.
-On 1 October 1949, Mao Zedong announced the founding of the People's Republic of China.
+On 1 October 1949, CCP chairman Mao Zedong announced the founding of the People's Republic of China.
 Pakistan recognized the new Chinese government on 4 January 1950, becoming the first Muslim country to do so.
 Diplomatic relations between Pakistan and China were established on 21 May 1951.
 While initially ambivalent towards the idea of a Communist country on its borders, Pakistan hoped that China would serve as a counterweight to Indian influence.
 India had recognised China a year before, and Indian Prime Minister Nehru also hoped for closer relations with the Chinese.
-In 1956, Pakistani Prime Minister Huseyn Shaheed Suhrawardy and Chinese Premier Zhou Enlai signing the Treaty of Friendship Between China and Pakistan, marking closer bilateral ties.
-Zhou Enlai was statesman who established relations with Pakistan.
-From there, the relations between the two countries moved from strength to strength.
+In 1956, Pakistani Prime Minister Huseyn Shaheed Suhrawardy and Chinese Premier Zhou Enlai signed the Treaty of Friendship Between China and Pakistan, marking closer bilateral ties.